Wood Group set to meet growth forecasts despite turbine delays

-UPDATE 2-Saudi Aramco to buy $7 bln stake in Petronas' RAPID refinery project

-* Saudis to use Malaysia as platform for SEAsia investment (Adds comments, background)

-LONDON May 15 British energy services company John Wood Group said delays in its gas turbines division should recover by the end of the year to allow the group to meet forecast growth of 15 percent for 2013.
+LONDON British energy services company John Wood Group (WG.L) said delays in its gas turbines division should recover by the end of the year to allow the group to meet forecast growth of 15 percent for 2013.

 The company, which designs, builds and maintains oil and gas facilities and pipelines, said its gas turbines producing division, Wood Group GTS, was currently behind schedule due to delays to engine overhauls but is expected to recover over the rest of the year.